 CQ Researcher explores a single "hot" issue each week, ranging from social and teen issues to environment, health, education, and science.
 Forty-four reports produced each year, including four expanded reports.
 Includes charts, graphs and sidebar articles.

-- Issues and Controversies (Facts on File)
+- Issues & Controversies (Facts on File)

-- Opposing Viewpoints In Context (Gale)
+- Opposing Viewpoints in Context (Gale)